ucsd-cse30-f17/pa4-public/README.md

 ### 4. Testing your functions

 ### 5. README
 #### 1. We've provided the `.o` files for ten different implementations of the BST.
 Nine of these are incorrect implementations, and one is correct.
-Below are ten short descriptions of the errors.
+Below are ten short descriptions of the errors, in no particular order.
 A. NO ERRORS.

 B. bst_add() is incorrect.